sjpierce/CSTAT.RR2025/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CSTAT.RR2025: Reproducibility Materials For CSTAT Webinar on Reproducible Research
+# CSTAT.RR2025: Materials For CSTAT Webinar on Reproducible Research

 <!-- badges: start -->